Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 robustum, salangense

 None, or variations of "Earth Tiger" Southeast Asia, to include Singapore, Malaysia, and Vietnam.
 The type specimens for H. robustum are missing.
-There is a shaggy, bluish spider sometimes sold as H. robustum in the pet trade.
+What's sometimes sold as H. robustum may be the as the pet-trade L. violaceopes. (or L. violaceopedes)

 Haplopelma